Harley 45 Engine Build (Bottom End)

 The flathead 45 flywheel assembly consists of right and left flywheels, sprocket shaft, pinion shaft, male and female connecting rods, roller bearings in cages, and thrust washers.

 The flywheel assembly was mounted and spun on a homemade flywheel truing stand, and showed to be within .001" in tolerance.

-Lay the right-side case flat on it's side.
-Install the right-side bearing washer (the one with the tab) into the right case, then drop in the right-side roller bearings (the two-piece cage).
+With the right-side case laying flat on it's side, install the right-side bearing washer (the one with the tab) into the right case, then drop in the right-side roller bearings (the two-piece cage).
 Next, prop up or hold up the right-side case and carefully install the flywheel assembly into it.

-The next step is to install the left-side roller bearings (the two one-piece cages) and bearing washer on the left-side (threaded) sprocket At this point you can easily fit the left case on top of the right case.
+Install the left-side roller bearings (the two one-piece cages) and bearing washer on the left-side (threaded) sprocket.
+At this point the left case should easily fit on top of the right case.

 Trial-fit Engine Cases